-There were no loans modified as troubled debt restructurings (TDRs) during the years ended December 31, 2015 and 2014 and no previous TDRs re-defaulted in the year ended December 31, 2015.
+There were no loans modified as TDRs during the year ended December 31, 2015.

-As of December 31, 2015, there are no commitments to lend additional funds to any borrower whose loan terms have been modified in a troubled debt restructuring.
+As of December 31, 2016, there are no commitments to lend additional funds to any borrower whose loan terms have been modified in a troubled debt restructuring.